International Student Services

 - Compile the application documents specific to your change of status.

-b.
-Mail a paper application to the USCIS Dallas Lockbox facility:
+- Submit your application by mail to the USCIS Dallas Lockbox facility:

 USCIS Dallas Lockbox Facility Mailing Address